Why Get Baptized?

 — Ephesians 4:22-24

-Baptism to a Christian is what a wedding is to a marriage, and using the correct form of baptism matters because any other form destroys the beautiful symbolism and meaning of baptism by immersion.
-All other forms symbolize a vastly different spiritual reality—one that does not entail a burial of the old life.
-Biblical baptism illustrates that the Christian life is more than just being a better person; it’s a complete crucifixion of the old life (Galatians 2:20; 6:14).
-Any failure to fully surrender every aspect of one’s life to Jesus leads to a baptism where the person is, in a sense, “buried alive,” which is a robbery of the rich blessings that Jesus wants every believer to experience (John 15:11).
+Baptism is a beautiful and powerful symbol of how Jesus’ death, burial, and resurrection replace our old identity with a completely new one in Him.
+Using the correct form of baptism matters because any other form undermines the symbolism and meaning of baptism by immersion.
+Alternative forms portray a vastly different spiritual reality—one that does not reflect the burial of the old life.
+Biblical baptism illustrates that the Christian life is not merely about becoming a better person; it is about completely crucifying the old self (Galatians 2:20; 6:14).
+A failure to fully surrender every area of life to Jesus results in a baptism where the person is, in a sense, “buried alive”—a distortion that robs the believer of the rich blessings Jesus longs to give (John 15:11).

 What else accompanies water baptism?